tawanamohammadi/tawana-antigravity-cleaner/README.md

 * Windows 10 / Windows 11
 * PowerShell 5.1+ (built‑in) or PowerShell 7+ (recommended)
 * **Run as Administrator** for best results

-> Tip: The script resolves user folders dynamically, so it works even if your profile isn’t on `C:`.

 ---